JAlcocerT/JAlcocerT/content/blog/Z_telecom.md

 ### MTA

-* **Multimedia Terminal Adapter:**
+**Multimedia Terminal Adapter:**

 * This is a piece of hardware used in cable telecommunications.
 It allows you to use traditional telephone services over a cable internet connection.
 * This is very relevant to cable based phone services.

-* Cable-based phone services (Multimedia Terminal Adapter).
+> Cable-based phone services (Multimedia Terminal Adapter).

+## Conclusions

+Having this Telco experience made me learn many things.

+Not just D&A stuff.
+But concepts around it as well.

+{{< cards cols="1" >}}
+  {{< card link="https://jalcocert.github.io/JAlcocerT/sql-data-analytics/" title="SQL for D&A ↗ " >}}
+  {{< card link="https://github.com/JAlcocerT/Data-Chat/tree/main/LangChain/ChatWithDB" title="Chat with DB ↗" >}}
+{{< /cards >}}

 ---